jgarciab/ffo-visualizer/README.md

 ## Usage

 Use the file selector to select a CSV file that at least has the columns `source`, `target` and `weight`.

+## Development

+The CSV data is loaded and processed with danfojs, the javascript implementation of pandas.
+Processing includes filtering, grouping and aggregating.

+Visualization is done purely in d3.js.

+### Maps, countries, projections
+The world map is a topojson file: [world_countries_neocarto.json](src/data/world_countries_neocarto.json).
+Currently, only the geometries are used (to display the map), the other properties are ignored.

+The capital of each country is used as its location (the node the arrows point to/from).
+Country capital positions are linked to the topojson (and the data) with their ISO-2 country codes.
+This data is in [country-capitals.json](src/data/country-capitals.json).
+This is also where the country names (labels) are from.

+The current map projection is [geoAitoff](https://github.com/d3/d3-geo-projection#geoAitoff) and is set in the GeoFlowVis component.